OlivierGaillard/hayshoursrpi/README.md

 # Sample Kubernetes Service on Rapsberry PI-4

+## Todo

+- integrate the server which uses `persistfactory` in K8S
+- build the tiny image used for file persistence

 ## History and Purpose

 It's a little tool to calculate the arrival and leaving time at work.
 The working times by the client was the elapsed decimal time.
 The accounting website of
-my emplyer required a starting and leaving times.
-As I spent too much time entering my working times why not writing a little tool and together getting better acquainted with Kubernetes and Go?
+my employer required a starting and leaving time.
+As I spent too much time entering my working times why not writing a little tool and together get acquainted with Kubernetes and Go?
 I wrote it first in Python, then in Go.
 This version for Kubernetes is written in Python with Flask again because I don't know the [`echo`](https://github.com/labstack/echo) Go equivalent